KtTableLegacy

 This component is deprecated and will be removed in Kotti v8.0.0

-Reason: to be replaced by KtTable v2.0
+Reason: Will be replaced by the new implementation of KtTable with Kotti@9.0.0

 Alternative: